A-D

 Banlaoi, Rommel C. Maritime Terrorism in Southeast Asia: The Abu Sayyaf Threat.
 Naval War College Review; Vol.58, No.4, 2005.

-- Explores the dangers posed by the possibility of terrorist groups using pirate methods to carry out attacks.
+– Reviews the history of the Abu Sayyaf Group (ASG) and explores the dangers posed by the possibility of terrorist groups using pirate methods to carry out attacks.

 Barnes, Paul, and Richard Oloruntoba.
 Assurance of security in maritime supply chains: Conceptual issues of vulnerability and crisis management.
 Journal of International Management; 11, 2005 pg.
 519-540.

-Bateman, Sam.
-Coast Guards: New Forces for Regional Order and Security.
-Asia-Pacific Issues, East-West Center, January 2003.
+Bateman, Coast Guards – New Forces for Regional Order and Security

 Beckman, Robert C. Combating Piracy and Armed Robbery Against Ships in Southeast Asia: The Way Forward.
 Ocean Development and International Law, 2002.